Skip to main content

 viem WalletClient

 Use fromViemWalletClient for browser wallets and injected JSON-RPC wallets.
-It only exposes signTypedData, so it does not work with Calibur or the Safe multi-op Merkle path.
+It exposes signTypedData, so it works with Safe accounts, Safe multi-chain signing, Simple7702 accounts, and Calibur.

-import { SafeAccountV0_3_0 as SafeAccount, fromViemWalletClient } from "abstractionkit";
+import { SafeMultiChainSigAccountV1 as SafeAccount, fromViemWalletClient } from "abstractionkit";

 import { createWalletClient, custom } from "viem";